Measles outbreak in Mumbai highlights chinks in vaccination record-keeping process

 While local public representatives voice the need for a health card linked with a government identity card, vaccination data upkeep on the Centre’s portal suffers due to unavailability of internet and technological glitches.

 The problem can be highlighted by the plight of Abdul Rahim Khan, father of Noorain Khan, 3, the first child to succumb to measles in Mumbai in October.
 Although the Brihanmumbai Municipal Corporation (BMC) stated that Khan didn’t vaccinate the deceased child, he said, “I have vaccinated all my children.
 I also had their vaccine certificates but during a demolition of illegal shanties, all the documents got destroyed.”
-To cross-check his claims, the BMC checked the documents at the Rafi Nagar Health Post but couldn’t find any record.
-“If he was vaccinated at this area, we would have found the certificate,” said Dr Upalimitra Waghmarem, medical officer of M-East ward.
-“If the child was vaccinated in another health post or ward, we won’t have the data as it is not maintained digitally,” she added.
+To cross-check his claims, the BMC searched for the vaccination certificate at the nearby Rafi Nagar Health Post but couldn’t find any record.
+“If he had got his children vaccinated in this area, the health post would have found it.
+However, if the child was vaccinated in another health post or ward, we won’t have the data as it is not maintained digitally,” said Dr Upalimitra Waghmarem, medical officer of M-East ward.

 Annually, around 1.40 lakh child births are reported in Mumbai.
 If the children get vaccinated in the public sector, they are given a “mother and child card” that records all the details of their vaccination along with the dates.